Union Township Master Bathroom Remodel With Curbless Shower Feature

 - The short wall that the glass wall is attached to accommodates the following; A soap and shampoo shower niche and an independent handheld shower control valve.
 Placed according to the homeowner’s desire.

 - The height placement of the wall tile stripe design was dictated by homeowners at the time of install.
 This was done for the real-time feel if you will.

 - The lady’s shaving niche was strategically placed, accommodating her comfort.

 - The grab bar was positioned to hold onto for safety when shaving her legs.

 - The main shower head control valve was carefully positioned just inside the shower door.
-With swinging the door out, our customers can simply reach in and turn the shower on without one drop of water landing on them!
+By swinging the door out, our customers can simply reach in and turn the shower on without one drop of water landing on them!

 - The glass shower walls and door are 1/2″ thick and tempered!
-Initially, an open shower concept was the idea but changed to the enclosure for the cost-effectiveness.
+Initially, an open shower concept was the idea but changed to the enclosure for cost-effectiveness.
 When considering the open shower concept, additional heating is suggested due to drafts.
 The heating of the floor is beneficial to either idea.